• queasy •

 Part of Speech: Adjective

 Meaning: 1.
-Slightly nauseated, having an upset stomach, giddy in the stomach, as to feel queasy after eating greasy food.
-2. Delicate, sensitive, squeamish, easily upset by something, as to be queasy at the sight of blood.
-3. Squishy, as queasy footing in a bog.
+Slightly nauseated, having an upset stomach, giddy in the stomach, as 'to feel queasy after eating greasy food'.
+2. Delicate, sensitive, squeamish, easily upset by something, as 'to get queasy at the sight of blood'.
+3. Squishy, as 'queasy footing in a bog'.

 Notes: Today's Good Word comes with an adverb, queasily, and a noun, queasiness.
 In terms of meaning, it stands somewhere between squeamish and nauseated.
 Squeamish refers to a supersensitivity to something while nauseated implies physical sickness caused by an upset stomach.

 In Play: Queasiness is the slightest sense of nausea, a kind of pre-nausea: "I get queasy just thinking about riding a rollercoaster."
 We get this feeling under a wide variety of circumstances: "I'm not a squeamish person, but the sight of Lance Sterling's greasy hair makes me a little queasy."
 Don't forget the third sense of today's word, which is on firm ground in the English vocabulary: "California sits on rather queasy ground with the San Andreas fault running under it."